Sapient-Predictive-Analytics/Data-Driven_Catalyst/Using_AI.md

 ### What are Large Language Models?
 How could they benefit Project Catalyst?

-Using a Large Language Model (LLM) (like ChatGPT or ideally a home-grown or open source one) could significantly enhance the operations and outcomes of Project Catalyst, especially in terms of improving iterations and strengthening oversight and governance.
-Here are some potential benefits and applications.
+Using a Large Language Model (LLM) like now-famous ChatGPT or ideally a home-grown or open source one could significantly enhance the operations and outcomes of Project Catalyst, especially in terms of improving between iterations and strengthening oversight and governance.
+In this section we are looking at some potential benefits and applications, give background, introduce open source and paid LLMs, and discuss limitations and risks.

 ![LLM at Work](https://media.licdn.com/dms/image/D4D12AQH_q5nlcMRKog/article-cover_image-shrink_720_1280/0/1682446898772?e=2147483647&v=beta&t=loa6X-iQJuNWNUoFRNLu4HMPMEWXV8xNKJXXeIAVe0M)